Welsh Church Act 1914: History

-The act was controversial, and was passed by the House of Commons under the provisions of the Parliament Act 1911, which reduced the power of the House of Lords to block legislation.
+The act was controversial, and was passed by the House of Commons under the provisions of the Parliament Act 1911 (1 & 2 Geo.
+5. c.
+13), which reduced the power of the House of Lords to block legislation.
 The main financial terms were that the church no longer received tithe money (a land tax), but kept all its churches, properties and glebes.
 The Welsh Church Commissioners were set up by the act to identify affected assets and oversee their transfer.

 The act was politically and historically significant as one of the first pieces of legislation to apply solely to Wales (and Monmouthshire) as opposed to the wider legal entity of England and Wales.

 Owing to the outbreak of the First World War in August 1914, the act was given royal assent on 18 September simultaneously with another controversial bill, the Government of Ireland Act 1914.
 In addition, royal assent was given to the Suspensory Act 1914 which provided that the two other acts would not come into force for the remainder of the war.
 On 31 March 1920 most of the Welsh part of the Church of England became the Church in Wales, an independent province of the Anglican Communion, with (originally) four dioceses led by the Archbishop of Wales.
-However, 18 out of 19 church parishes which spanned the Welsh/English border overwhelmingly voted in individual referendums to remain within the Church of England.
+However, 18 out of 19 church parishes which spanned the Welsh–English border overwhelmingly voted in individual referendums to remain within the Church of England.

-The Welsh Church Act 1914 and the Government of Ireland Act 1914 were (together with the Parliament Act 1949) the only acts enacted by invoking the Parliament Act 1911 until the War Crimes Act in 1991.
+The Welsh Church Act 1914 and the Government of Ireland Act 1914 were (together with the Parliament Act 1949 (12, 13 & 14 Geo.
+6. c.
+103)) the only acts enacted by invoking the Parliament Act 1911 (1 & 2 Geo.
+5. c.
+13) until the War Crimes Act in 1991.